Boffl/gpt-classifier/README.md

 ## Usage of the scripts
 ### classify and evaluate
-The bash script ```generate_evaluate.sh``` calls the scripts to classify, transform GPT's responses to labels and evaluate.
+The bash script ```generate_evaluate.sh``` evokes the generation script that calls OpenAI's API, transforms the responses into labels and evaluates against the true labels.
 It expects a folder structure similar to this repo, with all necessary directories to save results. <br>
+As arguments the script takes
+- The task ('Emotion', 'Hate', 'Offensive', 'Sentiment')
+- The setting ('zero_shot' or 'few_shot)
+    - if 'few_shot' there needs to be a file ```examples.jsonl``` with examples for the few shot case
+- The number of tweets to be classified (needed for the progress bar)
+- The model name
 Example call:
 ```
 bash generate_evaluate.sh hate zero_shot 2970 gpt-4